KenyC/Exh/README.md

 ## Caveats

   - The problem of finding maximally consistent sets of formulas is computationally hard.
 The algorithm scales up poorly if the number of independent variables is big.
-It however handles large number of alternatives well enough.
-However, most real-life examples run fast enough
+It however handles large numbers of alternatives well enough.
+However, most real-life examples run fast enough.

 ## Dependencies